Best Flowering Herbs for Bees & Butterflies

 Lavender (Lavandula spp)

 Lavender is another herbaceous perennial.
-There are 4 major varieties of Lavender and many hybrids.
+There are 4 major varieties of Lavender attractive to bees and many hybrids.

 Be sure to choose a Lavender that fits your growing climate.
 Lavender likes a lot of sun but it can be grown in containers.